 5. Mt.
 Hood and the National Forest

 Mt Hood encompasses an 11,240-foot volcano.
-Although it does emit steam from its crater and has had five major eruptions in the past two centuries, it is active but not deeded a threat for an imminent eruption, The last major eruption was in 1781.
+Although it does emit steam from its crater, it has had five major eruptions in the past two centuries.
+It is active but not considered a threat for an imminent eruption, The last major eruption was in 1781.

 6. Columbia River Gorge